Hurry! iPad Pro 12.9-inch with LTE is $470 off today in this Black Friday deal

 View Deal

-Despite launching in late 2018 the iPad Pro 12.9 still offers near class-leading performance, an excellent display and of course an unbeatable collection of apps, making the iPad Pro 12.9 (2018) still one of the best tablets to buy.
+With its still killer performance, excellent display and unbeatable collection of apps, the iPad Pro is one of the best tablets to buy.

 As we note in our iPad Pro 12.9-inch (2018) review, we loved its fast A12X Bionic chip performance and brilliant display.
 We gave the 12.9-inch iPad Pro a rating of 4.5 out of 5 stars and the Editor's Choice award.
 Thanks to Apple's fantastic software support the iPad Pro 12.9-inch (2018) got the same impressive iPadOS update as the 2020 model with enhanced cursor support making it an even more compelling option as a laptop replacement.